mayasheth/mayasheth.github.io/_posts/2021-04-14-MM3-a-midmonth-countdown.md

 ---

-Hello!

-In today’s edition of Maya’s Musings, a plethora of links to things I stumbled across in the first weeks of the month.
+In this edition of Maya’s Musings, a plethora of links to things I stumbled across in the first weeks of the month.
 As always, I welcome any comments, questions, recommendations, or feedback!

-Hope you enjoy,

-Maya

 ### Five articles I'm glad I read